 “Not really.
 Well, I can dance to rock music like we learned in seventh grade PE, but regular dancing, that’s a no. I guess you know how to dance.”

 “My mom doesn’t believe in ballroom dancing.
-It’s like, how horrible it would be if the guy touched and held me.
+It’s like, how horrible it would be if a guy touched and held me.
 But I learned how to dance to rock music the same as you, and she’s okay with that.”

 “Then I guess we’ll be good to go.
 How are we supposed to dress for this dance?
 I mean, because it’s homecoming and all.”